Policing the population has been an activity carried out by governments for thousands of years. It was not until Sir Robert Peel

 Today, much of what Sir Robert Peel formed and envisioned continues with but minor changes.
 For example, the uniforms, ranks, and discipline are still an integral part of the modern police force.
 Of greater interest and importance are the principles of policing that Peel espoused, for through these principles, the police are not simply soldiers occupying the homeland, but rather, citizens protecting for the good of all.

 As Lee describes the first, “The basic mission for which police exist is to prevent crime and disorder as an alternative to the repression of crime and disorder by military force and severity of legal punishment (1901).”
 Today, most Americans still consider sacred the Bill of Rights, which prevents the use of military forces against the citizenry as well as “cruel and unusual punishments.”
 The various police forces around the nation act in a quasi-military fashion for safeguarding the public without encroaching (ideally) on their rights as free citizens.
-This is wise, for history provides many examples of revolutions resulting from abuse at the hands of occupying soldiers.
+This is wise, for history provides many examples of revolutions resulting from abuse at the hands of occupying soldiers; this encompasses one of the principles of policing by Sir Robert Peel.

 Finally, civil rights violations by police tend to erode their power as well.
 During the 1960s, riots spread from New York City to Los Angeles because of such violations.
 “Police departments responded to the crisis by establishing police–community relations (PCR) units,” according to Walker-Katz (2008).
 PCR units dispatched with the goal of winning back the hearts of the public failed to reach their desired objectives.